hailaykidu/MoVoC_rerun/README.md

 ## 1. Morphological Analysis and Pre-processing

-The original paper uses:

 - Corpus normalization and cleaning.
 - Morphological information from linguistic resources.
 - Morpheme-aware vocabulary construction.

-This implementation follows the same principle but extends the resources:
+ ### The implementation:

 ### Amharic
 - Morphological information obtained from HornMorpho and existing linguistic resources.
-- Additional post-processing applied for consistency.
+- Additional post-processing applied for consistency and collected from other sources.

 ### Tigrinya

-- Human-annotated morphological gold-standard data.
+- Human-annotated morphological gold-standard data collected.
-- Linguistic validation and post-edited morphological resources.
+- Linguistic validation and post-edited morphological resources found from HornMorpho.

 ### Tigre

 - Human-annotated morphological examples.
-- Linguistic validation used to construct segmentation resources.
+- Linguistic validation used to construct segmentation resources too.

 ### Geʿez